-Blacrock (Na Creaghacha Dubha) is a rapidly expanding seaside village on the coast south east from Dundalk.
-The town and shoreline have many natural assets including inter-tidal mudflats, river estuary, salt marshes, coastal rock outcrops, hedgerows, mature stands of trees, drystone walls, scrubland and small watercourses.
+Blacrock (Na Creaghacha Dubha) is a popular seaside village located south east of Dundalk.
+The village and shoreline have many natural assets including its beach, inter-tidal mudflats, river estuary, salt marshes and coastal rock outcrops.
 The entire shoreline is designated as a Specially Protected Area (SPA) and a Special Area of Conservation (SAC).
 The village also features a choice of select accommodation, bars, cafes and Dundalk Golf Club, making it the perfect place to visit and relax.

 The extensive sand flats and mud flats (over 4,000 ha) have a rich fauna of bivalves molluscs, marine worms and crustaceans and are the main food resource of the tens of thousands of waterfowl (including waders and gulls) which feed in the intertidal area of Dundalk Bay.
 This site is one of the most important wintering waterfowl sites in the country and one of the few which regularly supports more than 20,000 waterfowl.
 It supports three species in numbers of International Importance and a further 15 species in numbers of National Importance.
 The populations of Golden Plover, Bar-tailed Godwit, Red-throated and Great Northern Divers are of particular note as these species are listed on Annex I of the EU Birds Directive.
 The site is also a designated Ramsar site.
 The site is monitored annually as part of I-WeBS.

 Gyles' Quay is a stretch of beach located approx 18 km south of Dundalk.
-Tourists are drawn to the area for the long beach expanse and the caravan park located overlooking the area.
+Tourists are drawn to the area for the long beach expanse, beautiful views and the caravan park located overlooking the area.

 Templetown Beach on the Cooley Peninsula is a sandy, sheltered beach protected on each side by low level rock promontories.
-It is ideal for young families and visitors to the beach can swim, walk, kite surf and take part in many other water sports.
-The beach is lifeguarded during the bathing season and more information can be found on the notice board located at the beach.
+It is ideal for families and visitors to the beach can swim, walk, kite surf and take part in many other water sports.
+The beach received the International Blue Flag award in 2019 and is lifeguarded during the bathing season (more information can be found on the notice board located at the beach).
 There is a car park at the beach and toilet facilities are provided.
-The beach has received the International Blue Flag award for 2019.